-Technology has, obviously, changed our world and continues to make a profound impact on how we do business every day.
+Technology such as Microsoft Dynamics 365 Business Central has, obviously, changed our world and continues to make a profound impact on how we do business every day.
 For example, what once held small businesses back has been made possible with software and services now available through cloud computing.
 Although QuickBooks is available online, there are a number of other affordable deployment options now available bringing down the cost of more comprehensive business management solutions.

 Growing Pain #7: Not Enough Flexible Deployment Choices